Home

 The Catcher in the Rye

 Published to acclaim in 1951, The Catcher in the Rye is by far the most renown of J.D.
 Salinger's works.
 Its release both infuriated and elated the public and critics alike.
-Salinger's only complete novel, (climaxing, if not culminating, his Caulfield era) it has become one of the great classics of post-war American Literature.
-Remaining a best-seller since its publication, The Catcher in the Rye has commanded the affection of each generation of readers for more than half of a century.
+Salinger's only complete novel, it has become one of the great classics of post-war American Literature.
+Remaining a best-seller since its publication and selling over 65 million copies, The Catcher in the Rye has commanded the affection of each generation of readers for more than half of a century.
 The novel's impact is ongoing.
-Revolutionary for its time and characterizing an era in American history, it continues to influence the way in which society defines itself as a result of its enduring popularity and force of impact.
+Innovative for its time and characterizing an era in American history, it continues to influence the way in which society defines itself as a result of its enduring popularity and force of impact.
 The novel's narrator and main character, Holden Caulfield, has become an American icon.
 More of a living force than a fictional character, present-day readers find a rare affinity with him now as much as they did when the novel was first published.
 The intense emotional chord which Holden strikes in readers is testimony to the power of the author to draw the reader to a place of intimate self-examination.

 Comin' thro' the Rye